Amarillo's

 Collaborative

-Because formation takes time and proximity, our high view of the parent role and the home is central to our endeavors.
+Because formation takes time and proximity, our high view of the parent role and the home is central to our efforts.
 Our partnership with parents is built on a shared vision and mission.
 We cannot give what we do not have.
-Our parents, faculty, and staff humbly seek to grow in the embodiment of our portrait of a graduate.
+Our parents, faculty, and staff humbly seek to grow in the embodiment of our portrait of a graduate.Our parent partnership requires clear and kind communication as well as consideration of the interest of each other (Phil.
+2).